Skip to main content

 Check out Kodein to learn more about how it handles dependency injection.

-The Calculator View
+Calculator View

 We will implement our calculator as a single View that manages its state directly.
 This makes sense for simple use-cases, but might not be the right choice for larger apps.

-This View will be broken into a hierarchy of views, with two top-level items: a custom output and a GridPanel.
+This View will be broken into a hierarchy of views, with two top-level items: a custom Output and a GridPanel.

 tip